Redesigned Rakuten Advertising offer management dashboard showing the full offer invitation and comparison interface

 Discovery

-There was no consistant answer to how a user would find a new offer invitation.
-Can I make a consistant point of discovery?
+There was no consistent answer to how a user would find a new offer invitation.
+Can I make a consistent point of discovery?

 Partnership status